Issue Your First Ethereum Transaction

 - Click the CREATE CONTRACT PROJECT button in the middle of the screen.

 - Stay on the Ethereum tile and click NEXT

 - Provide a name for your Contract Project.
 We'll use

 Simple Storagefor this example.

 - Click on the Managed Compilation from Github option.
-Kaleido also allows you to directly supply bytecode and an accompanying binary interface.
-However, we want to avoid compilation procedures and any unnecessary complexity, so we'll just import some basic solidity code from Github and let Kaleido do all of the heavy lifting.
+Kaleido also allows you to supply bytecode and an accompanying binary interface directly.
+However, we want to avoid compilation procedures and unnecessary complexity, so we'll just import some basic solidity code from Github and let Kaleido do all of the heavy lifting.